Riverworld: Resurrectees

 Most of the resurrected awaken in a body equivalent to that of their 25-year-old selves, in perfect health and free of any previous genetic or acquired defects.
 All heart disease, tooth decay, and blindness are gone, all amputated limbs are restored, and all scars, tattoos and other body modifications are removed; whereas certain neurological impulses (for instance, curiosity or chemical addiction) remain intact.
 These bodies do not age, and can regenerate nearly any non-fatal injury, including dismemberments and blindings.
 The new bodies are completely free of infection and seem resistant to it (albeit in the absence of hostile bacteria or viruses on the Riverworld).
 Initially hairless, the bodies grow cephalic hair and pubic hair at a normal rate.
 Men do not have foreskins or grow facial hair; whereas women have intact hymens.
 It is impossible to conceive children on the Riverworld; all food provided by grails (see below) contain contraceptive substances, and there is no wathan generator on the Riverworld so any babies born there would lack sapience (see below).

 Anyone who died at an age younger than 25 assumes a body equivalent to that lesser age, which then ages at a normal rate before stopping at 25.
 Should an individual die, they are resurrected elsewhere along the banks of the river at random.
 Some people even use this process to travel, though there is a limit to the number of resurrections available to each person; one of the main protagonists is warned by the creators of the Riverworld that after 777 deliberate suicides he is in danger of failing to resurrect after his next death.
 No one who was less than five years old at death is resurrected on the Riverworld, nor are people deemed to be incurably insane (it is eventually revealed that these people were resurrected on another planet, Gardenworld).
 No hominids born before the approximate year 97,000 BCE were saved for the Riverworld project and thus were never resurrected anywhere.

-Because all the languages of mankind are represented on the Riverworld, Esperanto spreads as a common tongue.

 One of the themes of the series is the way historical characters change as a result of this cosmopolitan setting.
 For example, one of the characters depicted in the first book of the Riverworld series, To Your Scattered Bodies Go, is a tormented, drug-addicted Hermann Göring who ends up as a missionary of the Church of the Second Chance, a peaceful religion.
-Apparently left to their own devices, the people recreate their Earthly societies.
+Apparently left to their own devices, the people re-create their Earthly societies.

+Language

+Because all human languages are initially in use on the Riverworld, the Ethicals are not able to explain clearly to the resurrected Humans what's happening.
+In order to explain without misunderstanding, they must first spread a common language.
+They choose Esperanto to be the common language and create a religion called the Church of the Second Chance to spread it via traveling priests.